seestars/seestars/README.md

 - 👋 Hi, I’m @seestars
 - 👀 I’m interested in playing game
-- 🌱 I’m currently learning C and python
+- 🌱 I’m currently learning C and Python
 - 💞️ I’m looking to collaborate on study~
 - 📫 How to reach me:lost contact ...